alphagov/govuk-design-system/src/patterns/confirm-an-email-address/index.md

   To help users to 'Confirm an email address' and meet the new WCAG 2.2 criteria, make sure that users can successfully:

-  - <a href="/patterns/confirm-an-email-address/#wcag-copy-paste-security-codes">copy and paste into a security code input (if you're asking the user to enter a security code you've sent them)</a>
+  - <a href="/patterns/confirm-an-email-address/#wcag-copy-paste-security-codes">copy and paste a security code (if you're asking the user to enter a security code you've sent them)</a>

   See the full list of components and patterns affected on our '[Changes to meet WCAG 2.2 page](/accessibility/WCAG-2.2/#components-affected-in-the-design-system)'.
 {% endset %}